accidental-green/validator-install/README.md

 # Ethereum Validator - Automated Setup
-Install and configure an Ethereum Validator (mainnet/testnet) in 1 click, as opposed to hours normally spent on manual configuration.
+Install and configure an Ethereum Validator (mainnet/testnet) in a few clicks, as opposed to hours normally spent on manual configuration.

 Now updated to include multiple clients (geth, besu, nethermind, teku, nimbus, lighthouse, prysm)